andreyt98/frontend-SASS_WEBPACK-boilerplate/README.md

-# Frontend boilerplate with SASS and gulp 4
+# Frontend boilerplate with SASS

 ## Quickstart guide

 - Clone or download this repo.
 - Install Nodejs if you don't have it.
 - Run: 'npm install'
-- Run: 'gulp' to make Sass start warching for changes
+- Run: 'npm run buildsass' to make Sass start warching for changes
-- Run: 'gulp uglifyjs' to minify your JS code
+- Run: 'npm run watchjs' to minify your JS code, watch for changes, and creating a sourcemap
 - Start coding!